Acromegaly

 Summary

 Acromegaly is a type of pituitary condition and is caused by the pituitary gland producing too much growth hormone (GH).1,2 In most cases, it is due to a non-cancerous (benign) tumour in the pituitary gland.
-GH is a hormone involved in many biological processes in the body, including physical growth, and stimulating the liver to produce insulin-like growth factor-1 (IGF-1).3 The overproduction of GH leads to abnormal growth of bones, resulting in enlarged hands, feet, and facial features, as well as thickening of soft tissues like the heart, lips, and lungs.
-1-3 It can also lead to curvature of the spine and enlargement of internal organs.3 There is also a range of other symptoms, including joint and muscle pain, high blood pressure (hypertension), headaches, issues with vision, as well as metabolic complications, such as such as high blood sugar and type 2 diabetes associated with increased IGF-1 levels.3 If the overproduction of GH occurs in childhood before puberty, the condition is known as gigantism instead of acromegaly, and results in tall stature.1-3 Symptoms of acromegaly tend to develop slowly over time, which makes it hard to recognise and is often only diagnosed years after the initial onset.1,3-4
+GH is a hormone involved in many biological processes in the body, including physical growth, and stimulating the liver to produce insulin-like growth factor-1 (IGF-1).3 Too much production (overproduction) of GH leads to abnormal growth of bones, resulting in enlarged hands, feet, and facial features, as well as thickening of soft tissues like the heart, lips, and lungs.1,3 It can also lead to curvature of the spine and enlargement of internal organs.3 There is also a range of other symptoms, including joint and muscle pain, high blood pressure (hypertension), headaches, issues with vision, as well as metabolic complications, such as high blood sugar and type 2 diabetes associated with increased IGF-1 levels.3 If the overproduction of GH occurs in childhood before puberty, the condition is known as gigantism instead of acromegaly, and results in tall stature.1-3 Symptoms of acromegaly tend to develop slowly over time, which makes it hard to recognise and is often only diagnosed years after the initial onset.1,3-4

 Symptoms